capncapes/capncapes.github.io/christian-resources/bible-study.md

 ## Bible Study Tools

-[Bible Study Tools](https://www.biblestudytools.com/) is a website dedicated to Bible study.
+[Bible Study Tools](https://www.biblestudytools.com/) is a website dedicated to the study of the Bible.
 The site includes commentaries, study plans, devotionals, video teachings, Sunday school lessons, pastor resources, sermons, blogs, concordances, dictionaries, lexicons, and more.

 ## The Navigators